deuzu/github-democrat-action/README.md

       - uses: deuzu/github-democrat-action
         with:
           githubToken: ${{ secrets.GITHUB_TOKEN }} # GitHub automatically creates the GITHUB_TOKEN secret
-          # dryRun: true # the Github democrat will process but won't merge pull requests
+          # dryRun: true
+          # prMinimumReviewScore: 1
+          # prMaturity: 24
+          # prMarkAsMegeableLabel: ready
+          # prTargetBranch: main
 ```

+Cf. [./action.yaml](./action.yaml) for action inputs.

-The job will hunt pull requests and merge ones that fit the following constraints:
+The job will look for open pull requests and merge ones that satisfy the following constraints (configurable):
 - receive more than half of the majority vote cast (votes are review approves and request changes)
-- is ready to be merged (with a `ready` label)
+- is ready to be merged (with a configurable label)
-- is mature (last commit is older than 24h)
+- is mature (last commit is older than a configurable delay)
-- target is the `main` branch
+- target is the configured branch

-To avoid fraud, it's advised to add protections on the main branch:
+To avoid fraud, it's advised to add protections on the target branch:
 - [X] Require pull request reviews before merging
 - [X] Dismiss stale pull request approvals when new commits are pushed
 - [X] Require status checks to pass before merging